greenboxal/doggohub/doc/development/ux_guide/index.md

 ---

 ### [Users](users.md)
-How we think about the variety of users of GitLab, from small to large teams, comparing opensource usage to enterprise, etc.
+How we think about the variety of users of DoggoHub, from small to large teams, comparing opensource usage to enterprise, etc.

 ---